 Dawn Sandalcidi is certainly recognized as an expert in pediatric pelvic floor treatment.
-This year, Pelvic Guru Academy is lucky enough to host one of her courses in Phoenix, AZ on September 14-15!
 In order to share more with all of you about the field of pediatric pelvic PT, Dawn’s background, and the upcoming course, we were lucky enough to get an interview with Dawn!

 PG: What drove you to specialize in pediatric pelvic floor rehabilitation?

 Dawn: I actually began working with adults in 1993 and as soon as I did one of the urologists in town sent me an 8-year-old on a kidney transplant list.
 My response was “What is wrong with kids?”
 Beginning that day he took me under his wing and educated me on what can be wrong with kids.
 I observed surgery with him spent hours understanding each diagnosis.
 That was how I developed the first program which has certainly evolved over the past 25 years!!

 PG: What are some of the misconceptions that PTs have about working with kids with bowel and bladder issues?

 Dawn: I think therapists that work with adults are concerned about being able to relate to kids and speak to them on a level they can understand.
 If you have ever had a child, grandchild, niece or nephew you can do it!!
 I just recommend being familiar with the most recent animated films in the theaters!

 PG: What is something that you find is often an “aha” moment for participants who take your course?